pbl0/SmallWorldTeleport/README.md

 # SmallWorldTeleport (PvPTeleport)

-## This is a fork of [PvPTeleport](https://github.com/MoWobbler/PvPTeleport) with the only changes in the naming of the world ("small world" instead of "pvp world") for my personal use.
+## This is a fork of [PvPTeleport](https://github.com/MoWobbler/PvPTeleport) with only changes in the naming of the world ("small world" instead of "pvp world") for my personal use.
 All credits go to the original creators.

 ---